ninjas-code-official/.github/profile/README.md

 ## Participating in the community

-- Become part of our community by joining our discord channel [here](https://discord.gg/CZCD5qQv)
+- Become part of our community by joining our Facebook group [here](https://www.facebook.com/groups/1145159719681626)